method5/plsql_lexer/README.md

         --Use VARRAY because it is guaranteed to maintain order. create or replace type token_table is varray(2147483647) of token;
+        --Use TABLE here to avoid an ORA-7445 error.
+        --TODO: Can I use a varray of a smaller size to avoid the error? create or replace type token_table_table is table of token_table;

 2. Install packages on the desired schema: